AdvisorySG/mentorship-page/README.md

 To get started, make sure NodeJS v18 is installed on your computer.
 You can install it following the instructions on the [Official NodeJS Website](https://nodejs.org/en/)

-Afterwards, we can download this repo onto our computer, or we can clone this repo using the command
+Afterwards, you can download this repo onto our computer, or clone this repo using the command

 ```bash